jeune07/spa-superhero/README.md

 - React.js: Utilized `useState` to manage some state and `useReducer` for custom state management in forms.
 Used Navigate to manage navigation.
 - Styling: Bootstrap 5, CSS, and Animate.css.
 - Programming Language: JavaScript.
-- Route Management: React Router Dom
+- Route Management: React Router Dom.

 # Useful Websites